-Christoph Dahlhausen, born 1960, is a German-based fine artist, curator and teacher.
+Christoph Dahlhausen, born 1960, is a German-based fine artist and teacher.
 He is working across painting, sculpture, installation and light-based artistic forms.
 His practice is highly regarded in Germany.

 He has exhibited and curated extensively both in museums, institutional and commercial spaces in Europe, USA, Mexico, Brasilia, Australia and New Zealand.